Goodyear completes its fleet of new Zeppelins

 But seeing a blimp overhead once in a while is a far cry from the golden age of airships.

 During the first half of the 20th century, these floating aircraft -- some measuring longer than two football fields -- traversed the world's oceans.
-Talk about luxury: The largest airship -- the Hindenburg, had sleeping births for 72 passengers, dining areas, a lounge, a bar and a promenade.
+Talk about luxury: The largest airship -- the Hindenburg, had sleeping berths for 72 passengers, dining areas, a lounge, a bar and a promenade.
 (Compare that comfort to today's airlines.)

 When the Hindenburg was flying during the 1930s, people were so sure airships would dominate air travel that the top of New York's then-new Empire State Building was outfitted with a mooring mast where airships could attach.